 Explore the Building

 Knowlton Hall was designed by Mack Scogin Merril Elam Architects of Atlanta, with Wandel & Schnell of Columbus (now WSA Studio).
 Landscape architecture was designed by Michael Van Valkenburgh and Associates, New York and Cambridge.
+The stuctural engineer was Lantz Jones & Nebraska, Inc. (now SMBH, Inc.).
 Knowlton Hall has been recognized by national publications, such as Architecture, Competitions, Dwell, Praxis, and Architectural Record, and won numerous awards:

 - American Institute of Architects, National; Architecture Honor Award, 2010